harrisonlab/Metabarcoding_projects/ITS workflow.md

 ```

-## Combine biome and taxa
+### Combine biome and taxa

-biom_make.pl will take a hacked rdp taxonomy file (mod_taxa.pl) and UPARSE biome and output a combined taxa and biome file to standard out.
+biom_maker.pl will take a hacked rdp taxonomy file (mod_taxa.pl) and UPARSE biome and output a combined taxa and biome file to standard out.

 ```shell
 $ARDERI/metabarcoding_pipeline/scripts/biom_maker.pl ITS.taxa ITS.otu_table.biom >ITS.taxa.biom